How long before I receive my wetsuit?

 Once you’ve placed your order online, we will contact you within 24 hours.

 If you’re based in Sydney or Adelaide, we can organise for your measurements to be taken (by appointment only).

 If this is not possible, you can also do the measurement at home with your friend/partner.
 We will provide all instructions and guidance to make sure you’re getting it right.
-We also check it multiple times to make sure it is as correct as possible.
+We check your measurements once here by our local team, and then one more time by our master tailors in Italy, to make sure it is as correct as possible.

 What happens if it doesn’t fit?

 We will be able to alter your wetsuit, if it is larger than expected.